-1 Abstract
+Abstract 1

-Australia continued to collect and archive otoliths from SBT caught by the Australian surface fishery during the 2012/13 fishing season.
-Age was also estimated for 100 SBT caught by the surface fishery in the previous fishing season (2011/12), and the proportions-at-age of SBT caught in the fishery was estimated using three methods - the standard age-length-key (ALK), the method of Morton and Bravington (hereafter referred to as the M&B method) with known growth, and the M&B method with unknown growth.
+Australia continued to collect and archive otoliths from SBT caught by the Australian surface fishery during the 2013/14 fishing season.
+Age was also estimated for 95 SBT caught by the surface fishery in the previous fishing season (2012/13), and the proportions-at-age of SBT caught in the fishery was estimated using three methods - the standard age-length-key (ALK), the method of Morton and Bravington (hereafter referred to as the M&B method) with known growth, and the M&B method with unknown growth.
 The estimated proportions at age were compared with previous seasons.
 Provided that the length frequency data are representative of fish caught in the surface fishery, and given our goal of estimating proportions at age in the catches (not in the population), the M&B estimator with "unknown growth" (see section 4.3) should be more accurate.
-The proportion at age estimates from the M&B method with unknown growth suggest that in recent seasons (2010-11 and 2011-12) there has been a higher proportion of age 2 fish and smaller proportion of age 3 fish than in previous seasons.
+The results from applying the M&B method with unknown growth suggested there was a much higher proportion of age 2 and smaller proportion of age 3 fish for the 2010/11 and 2011/12 seasons than in previous seasons.
+However, this was no longer the case in 2012/13, with the estimated proportion of fish at ages 2 and 3 (0.16 and 0.75 respectively) returning to levels more commonly seen in the past.
 The work continues to highlight the need for further discussion within the CCSBT regarding the technical details of how the direct age data could be incorporated into the stock assessment model in the future.

-2 Introduction
+Introduction 2

 Most stock assessments, including those for southern bluefin tuna (SBT), use age-based models to estimate stock abundance.
 Such models require estimates of the annual catch in numbers at age (catch-at-age) for each fishery as an input.
 For many fisheries, however, the only direct information available is the size distribution of the catch (catch-at-length) and total number caught.
 Although length provides some information on the age structure of the catch, since age and length are related, there is a need to convert catch-at-length into catch-at-age.
-Many simulation studies have shown that using direct age data as opposed to size data in age-structured assessment models is more likely to give unbiased estimates of stock status.
+Many simulation studies have shown that using direct age data as opposed to size data in age-structured assessment models is more likely to give unbiased estimates of stock status (Ono et al. 2014).
 Direct ageing from hard parts (otoliths) identifies different age groups among similarly sized fish and is generally considered a fundamental requirement of fisheries monitoring, particularly for long-lived species such as SBT.